yijie086/academic/content/authors/admin/_index.md

 Fortunately, the measurement of gravitational waves by LIGO in 2017 confirmed the existence of gravitational waves, which may provide a new way for people to verify in future theoretical studies.
 On the other hand, the development of quantum components may also help new detection technologies.
 Multiple detection methods may be about to bring about a new dawn of high-energy physics!

 On the eve of this change in physics, I hope that I can engage in experimental and theoretical research in high-energy physics.
 There are still many challenges to be solved in high-energy physics.
 I hope to continue to challenge the grand unified theory.
 This is my ultimate purpose in life.
 There is a long way to go, and I will try my best to search for it.
-(The last sentence is an ancient Chinese poem: 路漫漫其修远兮，吾将上下而求索。)
+(The last sentence is an ancient Chinese poem: 路漫漫其修远兮，吾将上下而求索。)-->

 ### Quote